Is Your Dog Afraid of Fireworks? This Is What You Need to Do

-One good thing about your dog’s fear of fireworks is that fireworks are mostly punctual.
+One good thing about your dog’s fear of fireworks is that fireworks are primarily punctual.
 For starters, fireworks are only allowed on certain holidays in most locations.

-Secondly, there will be a few naughty people setting them off during the daylight hours of these holidays.
+Secondly, a few naughty people will be setting them off during the daylight hours of these holidays.
 But most of the pyrotechnic action happens after dark and lasts only a few hours.

 As such, one trick to prevent your dog from getting spooked is to wear them out before the fireworks start.
-Give them as much exercise as you can before sunset to drain their energy.
-Then, they’ll be so drained that they won’t have much energy left for reacting with fear.
+Give them as much exercise as possible before sunset to drain their energy.
+Then, they’ll be so drained that they won’t have much energy left to react with fear.

 4. Keep Your Dog Indoors

-Next, you definitely don’t want to let your dog out while the explosions are going off.
+Next, you don’t want to let your dog out while the explosions go off.
 Also, when the fireworks start, your dog might be too troubled to eat his/her dinner.

 So, be sure and feed/potty your dogs before sunset.
-Then, keep them indoors until the fireworks have mostly subsided, even if they’re normally outdoor dogs.
-For outdoor dogs/nervous piddlers, you’ll want some potty pads set up and some cleaning supplies on hand.
+Then, keep them indoors until the fireworks have mostly subsided, even if they’re generally outdoor dogs.
+For outdoor dogs/nervous piddlers, you’ll want some potty pads and cleaning supplies on hand.

 5. Drown Out the Noise

-Dogs are afraid of thunder and fireworks for the same reasons that children sometimes are.
+Dogs fear thunder and fireworks for the same reasons as children sometimes are.
 The noises are sudden, unpredictable, and very loud.
 They inherently sound like a dangerous threat.